 2. Linking a Billing Entity to a Group

-Each new billing entity added in the system should be connected to a Group otherwise users will not see it in the checkout flow.
+Each new billing entity added in the system should be connected to a Group - if the group has Invoice as one active payment method - otherwise users will not see it in the checkout flow.

 - Go to Team > Groups

 - Find the group(s) for which this billing entity is relevant

 - Search for it in the Billing entity field, add it and then click on Save group

 - All the users from that group will now be able to select that billing entity during checkout

 Note: You can link multiple billing entities to a group.
 In that case, the users of that group will be able to choose one of these billing entities during the checkout.
 Also, remember that if a user belongs to several groups, he/she will be able to use all the billing entities linked to all the groups he/she belongs to.

 To change the information of a billing entity, select Billing from the menu on the left side of the page, then click on Billing Entities and click on Edit next to any billing entity to change the details.